ai-on-gke/website/site/content/docs/tutorials/adk-llama-vllm/index.md

 city_weather = {
-        "paris": "The weather in Paris is sunny with a temperature of 25 degrees Celsius (77 degrees Fahrenheit).", "ottawa": "In Ottawa, it's currently cloudy with a temperature of 18 degrees Celsius (64 degrees Fahrenheit) and a chance of rain.", "tokyo": "Tokyo is experiencing humid conditions with a temperature of 28 degrees Celsius (82 degrees Fahrenheit)."
+        "paris": "The weather in Paris is sunny with a temperature of 25 degrees Celsius (77 degrees Fahrenheit).", "ottawa": "In Ottawa, it's currently cloudy with a temperature of 18 degrees Celsius (64 degrees Fahrenheit) and a chance of rain.", "tokyo": "Tokyo is experiencing humid conditions with a temperature of 28 degrees Celsius (82 degrees Fahrenheit) and possible rainfall."
     }
 ```